 by Steven Gledhill for FREEdom from MEdom Project

 Life is an ocean.
 Its currents are pulling you under.
 Sharks are everywhere, circling, seeking to devour you.
 Now, God has sent you a boat so you can live your life without fear of drowning or being consumed by its predators.
 From a yearning heart of compassion, Jesus is here extending his hand.
 Please, take this lifeline of compassion into the very best of your new life experience.

 Don’t worry about anything; instead, pray about everything.
 Tell God what you need, and thank him for all he has done.
 Then you will experience God’s peace, which exceeds anything we can understand.
-His peace will guard your hearts and minds as you live in Christ Jesus.
+His peace will guard your hearts and minds as you live in (relationship with) Christ Jesus.
 Philippians 4:6-7 (NLT)